c2m2/Neuro-VISOR/README.md

 ## Recommended hardware

 * **Oculus Rift, Rift S, or Quest Head Mounted Display (HMD)** - This project is currently tested on the Oculus Rift S and the Oculus Quest.
 It was previously developed on the original Rift headset.
-This project was developed using the Oculus SDK and may or may not work using other HMDs.
-A list of Oculus-approved computers can be found [here](https://www.oculus.com/rift-s/oculus-ready-pcs/).
+This project was developed using the Oculus SDK.
+We have not been able to run this project on other headsets, but have been working to make it more cross-compatible.

 * We do not have rigorously tested minimum computer specs.
 We have listed our hardware setup below for convenience.
+A list of Oculus-approved computers can be found [here](https://www.oculus.com/rift-s/oculus-ready-pcs/), but we do not necessarily endorse any computer recommended there.

 <table>
   <tr>